TheRARELab/langex/README.md

    - Run the project based on the instructions for running the [hello-world project](http://doc.aldebaran.com/2-5/getting_started/helloworld_choregraphe.html).
      - First run the behavior in the `initialize_post` folder
      - Then run the behavior in the `experiment_behavior` folder
-   - As you run the program, type `next` or `n` to make the robot speak the next utterance
+   - As you run the program, type `next` or `n` in the dialog panel to make the robot speak the next utterance
  - Expected output.
    - The robot should behave and speak exactly the same as this video: https://www.youtube.com/shorts/5plLXZN3D0E